 I zested one lemon into the salad.

 In a bowl, I mixed the juice of one lemon (2 TBSP) with 2 TBSP of apple cider vinegar and 2 TBSP of olive oil.
 I then added 1 tsp of mustard, salt, and pepper and mixed together.
 Then I tossed it with the salad.
 This makes about 8 cups of salad.

 It’s very light and fresh in flavor, allowing the yams to be the star.

 In a saucepan on low heat, melt the butter.
 Add the thinly sliced onion, carefully separating all the rings.
 Stir and add a bit of salt and continue to cook on low heat for a long time, checking occasionally and stirring.
 Be patient and go read a book.
-You can cook it on higher heat, but the goal is not one single bit onion getting charred, so I slow cook it for two to three hours.
+You can cook it on higher heat, but the goal is not one single bit onion getting charred, so I slow cook it for an hour or even longer.
+After the onions are softened, you can add a pinch of baking powder to speed the Maillard reaction.
+I like to add a bit of molasses to make the flavor just that bit more complex.
 You could also bake it in the oven at 350° but it stains the sides of the pan above the onions and is hard to clean.

 Turn the oven on at 400°

 Roll the dough out as thin as you can and then roll the edge to the center, just one roll so you have a bit of an edge to keep anything from going on the baking sheet.

 Spread the caramelized onions on the dough and spread to the edges.

 Place the pear slices evenly over the “pizza.”